ersilia-os/ersilia.io/docs/gsoc-project-ideas.md

 #### Expected outcomes:
 Keep your proposal realistic, the allocated working time is 175h, so we do not necessarily expect your proposal to fulfil all the items below:
 * Homogeneous front-end interface format defined.
-* App integration for existing Models
+* App integration for existing models.
-* Automated generation of web interfaces for new models
+* Automated generation of web interfaces for new models.

 ### Idea 2: A large-scale database of pre-computed predictions across the Ersilia Model Hub